anchpop/Zoda/code_samples.md

 ## Trait and instance declarations

 Unlike in default haskell, type classes can have multiple parameters.
 In this case, we're relating two types by saying one is a collection and another is an element.
 We also say that `Eq` is a supertrait for `e`, so the elements of any collection are required to have the `Eq` trait.
 We probably wouldn't do that in real life though because it's useful sometimes to have collections of functions and it's not possible to give functions an `Eq` instance.
 Also, we've added a functional dependency `c -> e`, by saying that the type of the element is soley determined by the type of the collection.
-This just means that for any `Collection c => c`, there should be a unique type `e` known at compile time.
+This just means that for any `<c>(Collection c) => c`, there should be a unique type `e` known at compile time.

-    new-trait Eq e => Collection c e | c -> e where
+    new-trait <e>(Eq<e>) => Collection<c, e> | c -> e where
         insert: c -> e -> c
         member: c -> e -> Bool

-    has-trait Eq a => Collection (List<a>) a where collection.insert(element) = element.Cons(collection)
+    has-trait Collection (List<e>) e where
+        collection.insert(element) = element.Cons(collection)
         collection.member(element) = match collection
             EmptyList  -> False